Ductwork Services in San Antonio, TX

 If you want to check yourself, start by visually inspecting all ductwork you can access.
 That’s typically your attic and basement or crawl space.
 Look for tears, gaps, and disconnects, and check if there are sections where duct tape has been used.
 Duct tape doesn’t properly seal ducts against leaks.

 Next, turn on your HVAC system and return to the areas you checked in the first step.
 Place your hand over the ductwork’s connections to see if you feel air coming out.
-Lastly, with the HVAC system still running, run a smoke pencil or incense stick steadily over the ducts and watch to see if the ducts move.
+Then, with the HVAC system still running, run a smoke pencil or incense stick steadily over the ducts and watch to see if the smoke moves.